 - Summarize and restrict routes.

-- Identify scenarios requiring routing policy or a specific configuration option.
+- Identify scenarios that require routing policy or specific configuration options.

 - Explain the route selection process for BGP.

 - Describe how to alter the route selection process.